-FIRE AND FLOOD HAZARDS AND EVACUATION ROUTES 1995 flooded portions of these areas impacting both agricultural land and some residential properties.
+Flood hazards within the Fort Ord Reuse Plan area are localized north along the Salinas River Bluff within Monterey County.
+Recent storms in 1995 flooded portions of these areas impacting both agricultural land and some residential properties.
 Flood danger from reservoir ruptures within the Salinas Valley watershed (San Antonio or Nacimiento Reservoirs) could cause swelling of the Salinas River and could create a flood condition in the areas described above.